🦄 A little bit of positivity for everyone :D

 Several lines in addition to their video games.
 The DX figures are usually the cheapest in price and quality.
 The Super Quality (SQ) figures are a big step up, in the 1/8 scale range, not many figures in this line yet though.
 Ichiban Kuji and Ichiban Kuji Premium are usually the best quality Banpresto offers and can only be won in Japan through lotteries.
 The premium figures can go for a lot on the secondary market, but they tend to be quite large, about 1/7-1/6 scale.
 A prizes are often the most sought after, though it varies between sets.
 The Double Chance prizes you may see sometimes are extremely expensive.
 The chance of winning an A prize is something like 2-4%.
 A prize ticket holders are allowed to draw again.
 From there, it’s another 2-4% chance of hitting the jackpot and winning the Double Chance prizes.

-Most people probably know them for their video games, but they also make a few prize figures.
+Most people probably know them for their video games, but they also make a few prize figures, their Super Premium (SPM) line are a step above their previous EX figure lines, though their larger prizes will skimp on QC and paint details.